 What Causes Dog Allergies?

 According to Dr. Benson, “there is no true hypoallergenic dog, because [the thing that] causes the allergic reaction is common to all dogs.
 All dogs shed skin cells — or dander — even if they don’t shed fur.”
 The allergens are also present in these skin cells, as well as in saliva and urine.
 People with pet allergies react when these allergens are inhaled.
-“Dog dander is extremely small, like a micron of dust, and it can linger in the air so people can breathe it in without knowing it,” Dr. Benson explains.
+“Dog dander is microscopic, like a micron of dust, and it can linger in the air so people can breathe it in without knowing it,” Dr. Benson explains.
 “Pet urine and saliva particles can adhere to a pet’s fur after they lick themselves, as well, so petting a dog could also lead to a reaction.”

-Do Allergy-free Dogs Really Exist?
+Do Allergy-Free Dogs Exist?

 Can My Dog Allergy Be Cured?

-Unfortunately there is no way to totally cure pet allergies.
+Unfortunately, there is no way to cure pet allergies.
 “Allergic reactions occur because the body’s immune system is treating the allergen — in this case, pet dander — as an enemy, so repeated or prolonged exposure could simply lead to a more extreme reaction — which could be very dangerous,” says Dr. Benson.

 It is possible that some people, mostly children, may outgrow an allergy completely, but this has nothing to do with repeated exposure to a dog.
 If you do bring home a so-called hypoallergenic dog, don’t be surprised if those allergies do rear their ugly heads.
 However, if you or a family member only has minor pet allergies, one of the dogs listed above could be the right fit for your home.